aces/Loris-MRI/docs/scripts_md/get_dicom_files.md

 the patient names match the list of patterns specified as argument, or all DICOM archives if no patterns were specified.
-The script will then examine these DICOM archives and look for the MINC files whose scan types (acquisition protocol names) match the list of patterns passed as argument, or all MINC files for that archive if `-types` was not used.
+The script will then examine these DICOM archives and look for the MINC files whose scan types (acquisition protocol names) match the list of patterns passed as argument, or all MINC files for that archive if `-type` was not used.
 It then extracts the DICOM files associated to each MINC file and writes them in the extraction directory (see `-outdir` option), in a subdirectory with name